sandalsoft/promptql-ts-sdk-starter/README.md

 ### Spinner Animation

-The application displays a visual spinner animation (`Working |/-\`) when the PromptQL engine is processing actions.
-This provides visual feedback during:
+The application displays a visual spinner animation when the PromptQL engine is processing actions using the [ora](https://github.com/sindresorhus/ora) library.
+This provides elegant visual feedback during:

 - Code execution
 - Plan generation